fmancinelli/fmancinelli.github.com/_posts/2011-03-07-XWikis_RESTful_API.markdown

 </page>
 {% endhighlight %}

 In this case we have sent an *XML* representation that contains also the new title for the page.
-We also used the `--data-binary` switch for preserving the text formatting, otherwise curl will remove line-endings making things a bit messy (thanks to Jason Carter for noticing it :))
+We also used the `--data-binary` switch for preserving the text formatting, otherwise curl will remove line-endings making things a bit messy (thanks to Jason Cater for noticing it :))

 Another useful representation for modifying resources is the `x-www-form-urlencoded`.